Flat and Low Slope Roofing Materials

 1. Metal, especially copper, is quite expensive.

 2. Metal roofing can be heavy.
-Metal exert a load on the roof frame and the walls of the building, which must be designed to withstand this load.
+Metal exerts a load on the roof frame and the walls of the building, which have to withstand this load.

 3. Installation of metal shingles requires special equipment.
-Repairing and replacing a metal roof is also considered a challenge as a large area of coverage needs to be changed.
+Repairing and replacing a metal roof is challenging, as a large coverage area must be changed.

 Metal Roofs - low slope roofing materials